stefanhayden/stefanhayden.github.io/_posts/2024-05-10-mastodon-federation-speed-test.md

 ## Results

-My post made it to 251 over 240 seconds (4 minutes).
+My post made it to 251 servers over 240 seconds (4 minutes).
 The average time for my post to appear on another server was 8.6 seconds.

 The top 5 fastest servers (in seconds):
 - 0.959 - lostcreek.social